FECO: Everything To Know About Full Extract Cannabis Oil

 They are not recommended for inhaling through vaping or smoking.

 The recommended dosage to start with is only an amount equivalent to half a grain of rice.
 After consuming this amount, the patient should wait for about 90 minutes to notice how FECO affects them.

 As the patient familiarizes himself or herself with how full extract cannabis oil affects them, the dosage can be raised to a size of a grain of rice, if necessary.

-Over time, your tolerance to FECO oils will increase.
+Over time, your tolerance for FECO oils will increase.
 Should this happen, you can increase the dosage.

 Risks and Side Effects

 Cannabis oils are generally speaking safe to use.
 They can be consumed every day, which makes it a safe choice for people who are battling severe illnesses and conditions.

 FECO oil, however, includes over 40 percent of THC, which can cause psychoactive effects.
 This is the biggest issue and risk while using FECO oils.
 For this reason, the usage of FECO oils is not suitable for everyone and it should be considered carefully.

 While FECO oils are considered to be extremely beneficial and helpful for people with severe illnesses, such as cancer, fibromyalgia, anxiety, PTSD, epilepsy, and other conditions, they are not the right choice for everyone.